 - Everything you need to know about the Japan Rail Pass including when you DON’T need it

 So let’s take a look at some of the options to add to a Tokyo itinerary.
-These are our current top 10 but watch out for new additions, each time we head back to Japan we visit new places and revisit old favourites meaning our recommendations evolved over the years.
-For each one we’ll look at why it might add something special to your Japan experience, how to get there, how much travelling is involved and why it makes our top ten.
+These are our current top 12 but watch out for new additions, each time we head back to Japan we visit new places and revisit old favourites meaning our recommendations evolved over the years.
+For each one, we’ll look at why it might add something special to your Japan experience, how to get there, how much travelling is involved and why it’s one of our top choices.

-If you have any questions, or your own suggestions, please let us know in the comment section at the end we love to hear about your travel plans too.
+If you have any questions or your suggestions, please let us know in the comment section at the end we love to hear about your travel plans too.

 The starting point in the Hakone area is Odawara station, here you can pick up the Hakone Freepass that we discuss in this article or you can do the same circuit on individual tickets if you prefer.

-Also in Kanagawa prefecture is the historic beach town of Kamakura known for the giant buddha, an historic shrine, famous zen temples and gardens and if you are looking for something a little more energetic with some time off the main tourist train there is the Daibutsu (Buddha) walking trail running from northern Kamakura to the temple of the Great Buddha in the south through temples, parks and quiet walking paths.
+Also in Kanagawa prefecture is the historic beach town of Kamakura known for the giant Buddha, a historic shrine, famous zen temples and gardens.
+If you are looking for something a little more energetic with some time off the main tourist train there is the Daibutsu (Buddha) walking trail running from northern Kamakura to the temple of the Great Buddha in the south through temples, parks and quiet walking paths.

 Kamakura is an easy trip from Tokyo by train, it takes just under an hour on a standard local train and costs Y920, there are limited express options available but they will only save around 10 minutes and double the cost.

-The trip will take around 3 hours from Tokyo to the snow monkeys bus stop but there are range of ways of getting there which we cover in detail in the article linked below.
-If you prefer there are also organised day tours from Tokyo available.
+The trip will take around 3 hours from Tokyo to the Snow Monkeys bus stop but there are different ways of getting there which we cover in detail in the article linked below.
+If you prefer there are also snow monkey day tours available.

-Yokohama is Japans second largest city and is very easy to visit from your base in Tokyo.
+Yokohama is Japan’s second largest city and is very easy to visit from your base in Tokyo.
 It’s located in the adjacent Kanagawa Prefecture on Tokyo Bay to the south of Tokyo itself.
-It’s a major commercial centre and has a number of attractions and differences from Tokyo city that make it worth visiting.
+It’s a major commercial centre, has some great attractions and a different vibe to Tokyo city that make it worth visiting.
 You can reach Yokohama by local train in 30 minutes.

-Popular attractions in Yokohama to visit are the Chinatown, it’s one of the top 3 in Japan, and the port area called Minato Mirai which is an interesting mix of entertainment, shopping and cultural attractions.
-For a birds eye view head on up to the 69th floor of the Landmark Building for a 360 degree perspective on the city and for a serene contrast the Sankaien Garden is a huge and beautiful classical garden founded in 1906 by a silk trader.
+Popular attractions in Yokohama to visit are Chinatown, it’s one of the top 3 in Japan, and the port area called Minato Mirai which is an interesting mix of entertainment, shopping and cultural attractions.
+For a birds-eye view head on up to the 69th floor of the Landmark Building for a 360-degree perspective on the city and for a serene contrast the Sankaien Garden is a huge and beautiful classical garden founded in 1906 by a silk trader.

-In addition to the shrine don’t miss the Shinkyo bridge dating back to 1636 and Kanmangafuchi Abyss formed by an explosion from nearby Mount Nantai with it’s many Jizo statues located opposite the botanic garden.
+In addition to the shrine don’t miss the Shinkyo bridge dating back to 1636 and the Kanmangafuchi Abyss formed by an explosion from nearby Mount Nantai with its many Jizo statues located opposite the botanic garden.